MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 As we started growing, we found out that our workload increased as well.
 Thus, we began delegating some tasks to external companies.
 Bookkeeping was the first one, then legal stuff, and now we even delegate part of our development or some of our designs to companies of trust.

-<strong>Lesson learned</strong>: Always delegate stuff that is not imperative you keep in house.
+<strong>Lesson learnt</strong>: Always delegate stuff that is not imperative you keep in-house.
 It might save you time, and time is ultimately money.

 ###Burnout###